D. J. Reader

-David Vernon "D. J." Reader Jr. (born July 1, 1994) is an American professional football nose tackle for the Detroit Lions of the National Football League (NFL).
+David Vernon "D. J." Reader Jr. (born July 1, 1994) is an American professional football nose tackle for the New York Giants of the National Football League (NFL).
 He played college football for the Clemson Tigers and was drafted by the Houston Texans in the fifth round of the 2016 NFL draft.
-Reader has also played for the Cincinnati Bengals.
+Reader has also played for the Cincinnati Bengals and Detroit Lions.

 College career

 Reader played football and baseball at Clemson University.
 He was a pitcher for Tigers baseball in its 2013 season.